 We are a non-profit organization formed in 1990 to meet the needs of the accessibility equipment manufacturers, distributors and end users.
-In 2005 the association modified its vision and its bylaws in order to create an .all industry members association..
-Any person, firm or corporation with an interest in the private residence elevator and accessibility equipment industry may join the association and become a full voting member with equal input into the activities of the association.
+In 2005 the association modified its vision and its bylaws in order to create an "all industry members association".
+Any person, firm or corporation with an interest in the private residence elevator and accessibility equipment industry may apply for membership in the association and if approved, become a full voting member with equal input into the activities of the association.

 Mark Townsend, 2014 AEMA President

 Dear AEMA Members, I am honored to be back as AEMA President for 2015.
 I’m very happy to announce that Deb Leary and Don Zimmerman have agreed to stay active as key members of our management team.
 Deb and Don hold key roles and will act essentially as Directors without the title.
 This gives our organization incredible depth.

 I would also like to welcome our new Board members; Alex Bourassa from Savaria, Alan Jensen from Homelift and Tom McIsaac from Stannah.
 Alex and Alan are new to the AEMA Board but Tom is back again after a short absence.
 I am proud to have what I think is the best Team since I joined AEMA many years ago.